The Best Credit Card Offers with Rewards

 Credit cards don't have to force you into debt.
 In fact, if you use them the right way, credit card rewards can actually earn you money.
 Over the years, I've tweaked my spending so I use credit cards to pay for everything.
 That way, I rack up a frequent flyer bonus, a cash back rebate, or special perks with every purchase.
 I like to review what's in my wallet from time to time, replacing cards I don't use that often with new accounts that offer special signup bonuses.

-While I still carry a few wads of emergency cash around, it's easier than ever to run most everyday purchases on rewards credit cards for 2014, especially check some of these out from our partners:
+While I still carry a few wads of emergency cash around, it's easier than ever to run most everyday purchases on rewards credit cards.
+Check some of these out from our partners:

 Here is one of the credit cards I carry around and actively use: